aardodd/nixos-config/README.md

 git add .
 ```

- - [ ] Build the new system configuration:
+ - [ ] Build the new system configuration from the `nixos-config` directory:

 ```bash
 sudo nixos-rebuild switch --flake .#<hostname>